 Figure 7.5 below presents these results by district.
-Across all Musanze district, 78.7% of the users of education services in 2010-11 were satisfied with these services.
-This is below the national level (81.9%).
+Across all Nyamasheke district, 64.4% of the users of education services in 2010-11 were satisfied with these services.
+The district has the lowest percentage country-wide of users' satisfied with the education services.
+The Western Province average is 76.1% while the national average is 81.9%.